 - If a business has tax liens, it may also have other liens against its assets.
 Liens can prevent businesses from using their assets as collateral.
 A factoring company may be hesitant to provide financing.

 Discuss Your Options for Invoice Factoring

 If your company has tax problems, you may be in a situation where you need financing to stay in business.
-If you go out of business, you can’t pay your taxes.
-Invoice factoring can provide cash flow to companies that are struggling.
 In some situations, the IRS will agree to help the business work through a solution.
+After all, if you go out of business, you can’t pay your taxes.
+Invoice factoring can provide cash flow to companies in this situation.

 Always disclose any tax problems when you start working with a factoring company.
 Many times a factoring company can help you assess your account financing needs and get your business back on track.

-Bay View Funding is an invoice factoring company with three decades of experience.
-We have extensive knowledge in a wide range of industry solutions, so we work with all kinds of businesses.
+Bay View Funding is an invoice factoring company with over three decades of experience.
+We have extensive knowledge spanning a wide range of verticals, and we work with all kinds of businesses in all kinds of industries.
 Submit your invoices and, upon approval, you can receive cash in as little as 24 hours.
 Contact us today for fast invoice factoring and reliable service.